scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - `base`: Returns the base number of the TRC.
 - `serial`: Returns the serial number of the TRC.

-The returned `trc` contains the raw TRC.
+The returned `trc` contains the ASN.1 DER encoded CMS SignedData structure containing the TRC.

 ## Renewal of Cryptographic Material {#crypto-renewal}